 The term PARENTAL INVOLVEMENT means the participation of parents in regular, two-way and meaningful communication involving student academic learning and other school activities.

 Mitchell County School System wants to partner with you to provide all students with a positive and enriching educational experience.
 We are ready to serve the needs of our parents and caretakers.
-Please feel free to contact the Federal Programs office with any questions, concerns or ideas that may arise as you and your child travel the road of success.
+Please feel free to contact any of our schools in the district or the Federal Programs office with any questions, concerns or ideas that may arise as you and your child travel the road of success.

 Research shows many benefits for students of parents who are involved in their education including: